ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - Filter by pending, compliant, non-compliant, and questionable items.
 - Tag a single item as compliant, non-compliant, or questionable.
 You can also record a comment with the item to help clarify the tagging action taken.
 - Bulk tag multiple items as compliant, non-compliant, or questionable.
 You can also record a comment with multiple items to help clarify the tagging action taken.
 - View the history of the tagging for a single item.
-This includes who resolved the item, the date and time of the action, the resolution tag, and any included comments.
+Includes who resolved the item, the date and time of the action, the resolution tag, and any included comments.
 - Reclassify previously reviewed items as compliant, non-compliant, or questionable.
 You can also record a comment with single or multiple items to help clarify the reclassification action taken.

 #### Resolved Items tab